permaweb/ao-cookbook/src/tutorials/getting-started/messaging.md

 ### Let's Show Morpheus That We're Ready

-Send Morpheus a message with the tag `Action` and the value `rabbithole`.
+Send Morpheus a message with the tag `Tutorial` and the value `rabbithole`.

 **Example:**